Dividends, Bonus shares and

 Indicates

-management confidence that stock is undervalued.
+management confidence that the stock is undervalued.

 ·